Hey there, autumn enthusiasts! And welcome to my Fall Bucket List: 100 fun things to do this fall! (2023 edition)

-My husband and our daughters go to a haunted house or “Fright Night” every fall season.
+My husband and our daughters go to a haunted house or “Fright Night” every October.
 Me?
 I stay home, take a hot bubble bath, and read a good book.

 Have you ever made candied apples or caramel apples?
 If not, you’ve got to cross it off your fall bucket list!
-Candied apples are fun to make and beautiful addition to a fall party.
+Making these yummy treats is a fun activity with the kids.

 78. Make a Gingerbread House

-Making a gingerbread house during the holidays is a super fun activity to do with the entire family!
+Making a gingerbread house during the holidays is a fun activity with the entire family!

-You can make gingerbread from scratch, or you can purchase a gingerbread house kit.
-There are some awesome gingerbread kits available online that looks pretty fun!
+You can make gingerbread from scratch or purchase a gingerbread house kit.
+There are some awesome gingerbread kits available online that look pretty fun!